wwwted/Oracle-Cloud/kubernetes-mysql/k8s_innodb_cluster.md

 Setup a NFS Server for your persistent volumes, howto [here](https://github.com/wwwted/Oracle-Cloud/blob/master/nfs.md) If you are using a public cloud provider you can most likely use dynamic storage options for handling of PV.

-In bellow examples I have a NFS Server on IP: 10.0.0.50 This NFS exposes folders:
+In bellow example I have a NFS Server on IP: 10.0.0.50 This NFS exposes folders:
 - /var/nfs/pv0
 - /var/nfs/pv1